1881 VFA season

-The 1881 Victorian Football Association season was the fifth season of the Australian rules football competition.
-The premiership was won by the South Melbourne Football Club.
-It was the club's first VFA premiership.
+The 1881 VFA season was the fifth season of the Victorian Football Association (VFA), the highest-level senior Australian rules football competition in the colony of Victoria.

+won the premiership for the first time, after finishing the season with seven wins from its eleven senior matches.

 Association membership

 Prior to the start of the 1881 season, the West Melbourne Football Club resigned from the senior ranks of the Association, leaving seven clubs.